Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Expected performance

 To limit the computational overhead, a maximum of 1000 propagation steps is imposed.
 Tracks failing to reach the last layer within this limit are excluded from further analysis.
 Fig.~\ref{fig:ckf_performance} shows the track finding algorithm performance.
 The track candidate matching degree is defined analogously to the seed matching degree, with one difference.
 Instead of tying the definition of $M$ and $N$ to the pivot measurement (such that the matching degree is automatically set to 0/4 if the pivot is not a signal measurement), $M$ simply represents the number of signal positron measurements and $N=4$.
 In practice, the matching degree takes the same values as in the seeding case.

 The track finding signal efficiency is defined as the ratio of track candidates with a matching degree of 4/4 to the number of fully matched seeds.
 Approximately 82\% of all signal tracks fully captured by the seeding are also retained by the CKF filtering process.
 The efficiency drops observed near $\sim2.2$~GeV and $\sim2.8$~GeV are attributed to positrons of these energies passing close to the gaps between the sensors of the stave (in at least one layer, see Fig.~\ref{fig:acts_detector}).
 A sharp efficiency decline is also observed for positrons with energies above 3.9~GeV.
 Similarly, this is attributed to the positrons passing close to the bottom edge of the lowest sensor of the first tracking layer.
+It should be noted that the observed efficiency drops can be avoided by performing an exhaustive search over all possible track candidates.
+That is, every possible combination of clusters across the detector layers is considered as a track candidate.
+However, such an exhaustive search comes at a substantial computational cost.
+Specifically, for the same output of the seeding step, the number of track candidates increases by a factor of approximately 30 compared to the CKF output.
+This increase, propagating to the computational cost of subsequent track fitting and post-reconstruction analysis, is prohibitive given the expected dataset sizes in E320 and the not unlimited computing resources available.

 At this stage in the pipeline, the dominant fraction of the accepted candidates consists entirely of background measurements (matching degree 0/4).
 In addition, there is a non-negligible contribution from the matching degrees 1/4, 2/4, and 3/4.
 The latter are due to the fact that measurement-sharing between track candidates is allowed in this study.
 That is, if the pixel (and thus cluster) occupancy is high enough in the detector, one may end up with multiple track candidates sharing the same cluster.
 For example, in the same BX there can be a 4/4 candidate and a 1/4 candidate, where the latter has three background clusters and one cluster picked up from the signal and belonging to the former 4/4 track.
 These candidates are expected to be incompatible with signal kinematics after fitting, which is discussed next in Sec.~\ref{sec:acts_track_fitting}.
 Thus, they are expected to be rejected in subsequent analysis.